qysp/viol/README.md

-# Ayce
+# Viol

-Ayce is a lightweight framework for [Alpine.js](https://github.com/alpinejs/alpine).
+Viol is a lightweight framework for [Alpine.js](https://github.com/alpinejs/alpine).

 > Take everything with a grain of salt, this is just a fun project and not meant to be used in production (yet?).